-In this article, I have analysed the role of non-state actors in recent conflicts and particularly in Somalia To improve readability this article has been divided into 3 parts.
+In this article, I have analysed the role of non-state actors in recent conflicts and particularly in Somalia.
+To improve readability this article has been divided into 3 parts.
 The first part briefly examines the background on the recent use of non-state actors as proxies.
 The second part explores the use of proxies in other parts of the world.
 In the last part, I give my take on the future role of non-state actors.

-In the conflicts of today, and certainly those of tomorrow, there has been a rise of non-state actors on the battlefield.
-This trend has also been prevalent in the intelligence and information domain—illustrated in Syria, Ukraine and in Somalia.
-Since, the ascendance of the world’s most powerful countries on the nuclear power stage, there has been a decline of inter-state conflicts.
-Instead, the world witnessed the asymmetry of the War on Terror.
-Wherein groups such as Al Shabab have demonstrated the decreased relevance of technological capability, thereby allowing it to punch far above its weight.
+In the conflicts of today, and certainly those of tomorrow, there has been a rise of non-state actors.
+This trend is also prevalent in the intelligence and information domain—illustrated in Syria, Ukraine and in Somalia.
+Since, the ascendance of the world’s most powerful countries on the nuclear power stage.
+There was a decline in inter-state conflicts.
+Instead, the world witnessed the asymmetrical nature of the War on Terror.
+Wherein groups such as Al Shabab have demonstrated the decreased relevance of technological superiority.
+Allowing it to punch far above its weight.